salrashid123/request_reason/README.md

   thats is.
 Just use that header which isn't documented anywhere.

+***WARNING YMMV*** not all services honor propagating this field to logs...eg, GKE and Cloud Asset Inventory calls don't

 Infact, Cloud libraries, gcloud cli and even Terraform already supports that parameter

 For gcloud its an environment variable or config value